How to Use Soap Nuts

 Yes.
 Soap nuts can only clean away dirt, not stains.
 Therefore, you’ll want to use a stain remover to get rid of those tough stains.
 Here’s a great option for a homemade stain remover for clothes that works incredibly well.

 Can I use soap nuts in cold water?

 It’s important to look at the directions for the soap nuts you use to see if they can be used in cold water.
 The soap nuts I use and recommend specifically say they can be used in cold water.
 They simply suggest using 5 soap nuts in the washing bag.

-Although you should wash your clothes in cold water whenever possible for energy savings and to lower your carbon footprint, it’s important to note that soap nuts produce more suds in warm water.
+Although you should wash your clothes in cold water whenever possible for energy savings and to lower your carbon footprint, it’s important to note that soap nuts will produce more suds in warm water.
 If you have heavily soiled clothes, you might need to do one load using warm water for the best results.

 What if my soap nuts accidentally go in the dryer?